About

 William E. Elston

 William E. Elston is a Pacific Northwest artist best known for urban and rural landscape subjects.
-He has also been teaching painting and drawing in the Greater Seattle area for several decades.
-He currently instructs in painting the Total Landscape, including en plein air, and offers Online Group Critiques via Zoom-based sessions.
+He has been exhibiting in the region for over 50 years.
+Mr. Elston has also been teaching painting and drawing in the Greater Seattle area for several decades.
+Currently he offers ongoing classes in painting en plein air, as well as occasional Zoom based critiques and presentations.

 Man With Cart